junxit/us-congress-bills-119/metadata.md

 - 2025-05-15 — Introduced in House
 - 2025-05-15 — Introduced in House
 - 2025-05-15 — Referred to the House Committee on Veterans' Affairs.
+- 2025-06-06 — Referred to the Subcommittee on Oversight and Investigations.
+- 2025-06-11 — Subcommittee Hearings Held
+- 2025-07-23 — Committee Consideration and Mark-up Session Held
+- 2025-07-23 — Ordered to be Reported by Voice Vote.
+- 2025-07-23 — Subcommittee on Oversight and Investigations Discharged
+- 2025-10-10 — Placed on the Union Calendar, Calendar No. 292.
+- 2025-10-10 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+119-340.
+- 2025-10-10 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+119-340.